faasm/pyfaasm/README.md

 ## Publishing

-When publishing an update you'll need to bump the version.
+When publishing an update you'll need to bump the version in `setup.py`.

 ```
 # If not already installed